Search

 Biopsy & Aspiration

 A biopsy is the removal of tissue—from any part of the body—so that it may be examined for disease.
 In a fine needle aspiration, a small gauge needle is used to withdraw fluid or clusters of cells.
-During biopsies and aspirations, imaging guidance such as ultrasound, x-ray, CT or MRI can be used to determine exactly where to place the needle in order to most safely and accurately perform the procedure.
+During biopsies and aspirations, imaging guidance, such as ultrasound or x-ray, can be used to determine precisely where to place the needle in order to most safely and accurately perform the procedure.

 Joint Injections

-A therapeutic joint injection is a pain management procedure that involves injecting a steroid medication and or anesthetic into a hip, knee, elbow, wrist or sacroiliac (SI) joint.
-Using ultrasound, fluoroscopy (live x-ray) or CT for guidance, the radiologist will place a small needle into the affected joint.
-In some cases, he or she will then inject a small amount of contrast material to confirm that the needle is within the joint.
-Once placement is confirmed, the radiologist will inject the steroid or anesthetic into the joint to reduce inflammation and alleviate pain.
+A therapeutic joint injection is a pain management procedure that involves injecting a steroid medication and or anesthetic into a hip, knee, elbow, wrist, foot, hand, finger, toe, or sacroiliac (SI) joint.
+Using ultrasound fluoroscopy (live x-ray) for guidance, the radiologist will place a small needle into the affected joint.
+In some cases, they will then inject a small amount of contrast material to confirm that the needle is within the joint.
+Once the placement is confirmed, the radiologist will inject the steroid and/or anesthetic into the joint to reduce inflammation and alleviate pain.

 Myelography

-Myelography provides a detailed image of the spinal cord, nerve roots, subarachnoid space and spinal column to document abnormalities involving or affecting these structures.
+Myelography provides a detailed image of the spinal cord, nerve roots, subarachnoid space, and spinal column to document abnormalities involving or affecting these structures.
 During a myelogram, the radiologist will inject contrast material into the spinal sac through a small needle inserted into the lower back.
-He or she will then use fluoroscopy (live x-ray) to view in real-time (and possibly take permanent images of) the passage of contrast material within the subarachnoid space as it flows around the spinal cord and nerve roots.
-In most cases, the myelogram is followed by a CT scan to better define the anatomy and any abnormalities.
+They will then use fluoroscopy (live x-ray) to view in real-time the passage of contrast material within the subarachnoid space as it flows around the spinal cord and nerve roots.
+A myelogram is followed by a CT scan to better define the anatomy and any abnormalities in the area of interest.

 To learn more about interventional radiology, visit https://www.sirweb.org/patient-center/